Kaspian-TC/1bit-converter/README.md

 To convert from a file type, you need to include some flags.

-For all 1bit operations, you need to include the flag `-i` followed by an input file and and output file.
+For all 1bit operations, you need to include the flag `-i` followed by an input file and output file.
 Then to specify you want to create a new 1bit, add the `-c` flag.
 To specify the type of compression, type `.0` or `.1` after `-c` for no compression and run-length compression respectively. `.2` is in progress.